sonda-red/blog/content/posts/05-intel-homelab-3.md

   type: ClusterIP
 ```

-### **Challenges**
+### Challenges

-**Graceful shutdowns**
+#### Graceful shutdowns

 The most impactful issue I hit was related to vLLM's handling of shutdown signals.
 When Kubernetes decides to terminate a pod (for example, during scaling down or rolling updates), it sends a SIGTERM signal to the main container process. vLLM needs to handle this signal gracefully to ensure that ongoing requests are completed and resources are freed properly.

-In the future I'll need to explore this further and write a custom lifecycle handler if needed.
+In the future, I'll need to explore this further and write a custom lifecycle handler if needed.
 For now, I set a long `terminationGracePeriodSeconds` to give vLLM enough time to shut down properly.
 I see this topic is [still actively discussed in the vLLM community](https://github.com/vllm-project/vllm/issues/16667), so hopefully it will improve in future releases.

 > ...
 > The goal is that when vLLM shuts down - whether intentionally or due to an internal failure - the cause of shutdown should be logged with a useful level of detail, and the server's resources (especially GPU memory) should be freed.